bitdump/BLHeli/BLHeli_32 ARM/README.md

   This setting is intended for large low kV motors running on a fairly low battery voltage.
   But it can be used, and is indeed suitable for any motor kV and battery voltage.
   In this mode, the code calculates the kV*voltage and adjusts the low rpm power protection accordingly.
+- A new setting for pwm frequency high is added, called "By RPM".
+  In this mode, motor pwm frequency is adjusted in a way that it stays away from problematic motor commutation frequencies.
 Feedback on this testcode will be greatly appreciated, the RCG BLHeli_32 thread below is well suited for it.
 Feedback closes the loop of the process of continued improvement :).